Civil engineers plan, organise and oversee the building and maintenance of structures such as dams, bridges, sewerage systems and roads.

 - Environmental Engineer

-- Environmental engineers assess the impact of engineering projects on water, soil, air and noise levels, and advise and design ways to minimise this impact.
-They also plan and design systems to treat and remove waste, such as waste water systems.
+- Environmental engineers assess the impact of engineering projects on water, soil, air and noise levels, and create ways to minimise this impact.
+They also plan and design systems to treat and remove waste.

-- Fire protection engineers advise people on how to apply fire safety features to buildings so that they meet the New Zealand Building Code.
-They also design building facilities for life safety and property protection in the event of a fire.
+- Fire engineers advise people on how to apply fire safety features to buildings so that they meet the New Zealand Building Code.
+They also design features to help keep people and property safe in the event of a fire.

 - Geotechnical Engineer